Stevenz1711/Loco-Tu-forma-de-ser-/README.md

-# Ser — Loco por tu forma de ser
+# Ser — Loco por tu forma de ser.

 This is a small web page that shows animated lyrics inside heart-shaped speech bubbles (blue & white theme).
 It's made to be a sweet dedication.